Why does Sia-UI give me a new address each time I click Receive Siacoin?

 How it relates to your Siacoin wallet

 When it comes to your Siacoin addresses, we try to avoid address reuse whenever possible.
-The Sia Storage Platform is a blockchain project just like Bitcoin, and – in a worst-case scenario – your privacy could be compromised with address reuse.
+The Sia network is a blockchain project just like Bitcoin, and – in a worst-case scenario – your privacy could be compromised with address reuse.
 Sia-UI will create a new receiving address whenever you click

 Generate New Address.
 This is intentional.

 What about those old addresses I made?

 Your old addresses still work!
 Every address generated by Sia will always link to your wallet.
 You can re-use previous addresses if your risk tolerance is higher than the risk created by doing it.

 How risky is it, really?